TeamTopologies/Team-Shape-Templates/README.md

 - Collaboration should be indicated using a parallelogram
 - Facilitation should be represented using a circle
 - X-as-a-Service should be represented with a triangle, with the point of the triangle indicating the direction of the service being provided
+- Value Stream Groupings should be a rectangle with square corners and a dotted border
+- Platform groupings should always have square corners with a dotted border
+- Undefined Grouping should be a rectangle with square corners and a dotted border
+- Undefined interaction be a rectangle with square corners and a dashed border
+- Temporal Coupling should be a trapezoid with a dashed border
+- Handover should be a diamond with a dashed border

 The following images were generated using this [color blindness simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/):